About the MPH Curriculum

 - Build community capacity to solve public health problems through collaboration and placement of trained public health professionals.

-All MPH students are required to complete a set of MPH core courses, including a 400* hour practicum.
+All MPH students are required to complete a set of MPH core courses, including a 300* hour practicum and a capstone course.
 In addition, students must enroll in a set of track-specific core courses, track-specific elective courses, and a general elective of their choice, to reach a minimum total of 47* units.
-The program is designed to be a 2-year program encompassing two fall and two spring semesters for full-time students, however it can be completed in as little as 3 consecutive semesters in most tracks.
+The program is designed to be a 2-year program encompassing two fall and two spring semesters for full-time students; however it can be completed in as little as 3 consecutive semesters in most tracks.
 Students may also pursue the MPH degree through part-time study which would require enrollment in at least one (1) course per semester.
 Part-time students must complete the program within 5 years.
 In order to qualify for full-time status, MPH students must be enrolled in a minimum of eight (8) units per semester.
-The average number of units taken by MPH students each semester is twelve (12) units.
+The average number of units taken by MPH students each semester is twelve (12).